Published on May 7, 2020. Last Updated on May 1, 2023.

 OK, you got me.
 One of my not-so-cleverly named files was called ‘Slide1’.
 Here, Tabletop Simulator wants to know where you want to save this file.
 If you created folders earlier, you can select one from the drop-down menu.

-Moment of truth time: both the Face and Back fields should have a URL in it.
-This image has 24 cards in it — 8 wide and 3 height.
+Moment of truth time: both the Face and Back fields should have a URL in it (you can copy and paste this URL into your browser to confirm it’s uploaded correctly.
+This image has 24 cards in it — 8 wide and 3 tall.
 Click ‘Import’ and give the program a minute to chew on everything.

 Success!
 The deck of 24 cards is created.
 I have more cards that’ll go into this deck, so I’ll import each image of cards, then put one deck on top of the other to combine them.